OISF/suricata/doc/userguide/capture-hardware/Napatech.rst

 *Note that make, gcc, and the kernel headers are required for installation*

-*Root privaleges are also required*
+*Root privileges are also required*

 Napatech NAC Package:
 ^^^^^^^^^^^^^^^^^^^^^^^^